Saša Zagorac

-Saša Zagorac (born 1 January 1984) is Slovenian retired professional basketball player.
-He stands 2.06 m and plays as forward.
-He is younger brother of Željko Zagorac.
+Saša Zagorac (born 1 January 1984) is a Slovenian retired professional basketball player.
+He plays as forward and is the younger brother of Željko Zagorac.
 He announced his retirement on 18 July 2020.

 National team career

 Zagorac was a member of Slovenia U18, U19, U20, and U21 national team.
 He played at 2005 FIBA Under-21 World Championship.
 He represented Slovenia at the 2015 EuroBasket where they were eliminated by Latvia in eighth-finals.
 In 2017 he became a champion in European Basketball Championship; with his experiences he played an important role in Slovenian team's mental preparation and scored some crucial points in semi-final's win over Spain.